 Here are some photos of my daughter wearing her new jeans!
 She loves them and so do I!
 I just LOVE the professional look of this pattern on the outside as well as the inside.
 It really does look like they are store bought jeans!

 I thought I would include a little tutorial on how to add the side ankle zippers in case someone would like to give it a try.
 It’s super easy and can be added to any jeans pattern.

-- First you will follow the instructions on the pattern exactly until you get to the side seam.
+- First, you will follow the instructions on the pattern exactly until you get to the side seam.
 Sew the side seam using your regular length stitch until you reach where the top of the zipper should hit.
-Measure out the placement before you start sewing the side seam and mark it on the jeans.
+Measure out the place before you start sewing the side seam and mark it on the jeans.
 Once you reach this mark backstitch a couple of times and then switch the stitch length to a basting stitch and finish the rest of the side seam.
 Do not back stitch at the end.

 - Now you will want to open up the seam and line up the zipper so that it is center right over the seam and pin it.
 You will also want to make sure the bottom is placed properly so that when you hem your pants it lines up perfectly with the bottom of the zipper.
-So if you fold under half inch and then again half inch to hem your pants you will want the zipper to be one inch above the bottom edge.
+So if you fold under half an inch and then again half an inch to hem your pants you will want the zipper to be one inch above the bottom edge.

 - This part is a little tricky especially on the smaller sizes because the bottom opening of the pant leg is pretty small but you will now want to sew your zipper in place using your zipper foot just as you would any other zipper.

 - When you reach the top keep your needle down and just pivot and turn and then finish stitching down the other side.